William Liquori: Early life and education

 Liquori was born in Massachusetts.
 He graduated from Boston University in 1991 with a B.A. degree in computer science.
 He later received an M.A. degree in computer resources and information management in 1996 from Webster University.
 He also attended seminars from the Massachusetts Institute of Technology and University of North Carolina at Chapel Hill.

 Military career

 Liquori entered the Air Force on May 11, 1991, as a distinguished graduate of the Air Force Reserve Officer Training Corps program at Boston University.
 His career has included numerous operations and staff positions in Air Force Space Command, the National Reconnaissance Office, the Air Force Secretariat, United States European Command and the Office of the Secretary of Defense.
 Liquori has commanded a space operations squadron and the 50th Space Wing.
 He is a graduate and former instructor of the USAF Weapons School.
 His operational experiences include operations Southern Watch and Enduring Freedom.

 In July 2020, Liquori was nominated for transfer to the United States Space Force, promotion to lieutenant general, and assignment as deputy chief of space operations for strategy, plans, programs, requirements, and analysis.

-Liquori retired from active duty in August 2022.
+Liquori retired from active duty on August 1, 2022.